COLUMBUS IRS TAX AUDIT?

 - Right to a fair and just tax system

-At Sheppard Law office we work with individuals and businesses nationwide.
-We have 5 locations located in Ohio , staffed with a team of professional tax attorneys that are up to date with all updated tax law information for each state.
-Our Ohio locations are in Hilliard, Canton , Newark , Mount Vernon and Akron .
-Call us for a free consultation today, our toll-free number is (877) 505-9455 .
+At Sheppard Law Offices, we work with individuals and businesses nationwide who are facing IRS Tax Audits.
+We have 5 locations located in Ohio, all staffed with teams of professional tax attorneys that are up to date with all current tax law information.
+Visit us or call one of our locations in Columbus, Newark, Mount Vernon, Akron, and Canton, Ohio.
+Call (877) 505-9455 today!